“There is a good zeal which separates from vices and leads to God and to life everlasting.”

 It was hoped that the Community could remain intact with both Roman Catholic and Anglican members, but the Superiors’ Council of the Anglican Association determined that this could not be the case.
 Bro.
 Robert-Charles resigned as the Prior General of that wider association of Anglican Benedictine communities in October 2016, he renounced Anglican Orders as well as the doctrine and discipline of the Anglican Church of Canada, and begun (upon the advice of the first Bishop of the Personal Ordinariate of the Chair of St. Peter) the revival of the Gilbertines which now come together as a Roman Catholic Private Association of the Faithful.

 Unfortunately the membership of our community (which was already small) dwindled all-the-more as a result of the decision towards full communion.
 Those who could not join us in becoming members of the One, Holy, Catholic Church, were transferred to other Anglican Benedictine communities in Canada and the United States, and yet others were released from their obligations.

-Our little Catholic community, currently include two Brothers and one Sister, each members of the original community established in Manitoba, as well as two Companion members.
+Our little Catholic community, currently include two Brothers and one Sister, each members of the original community established in Manitoba, as well as three Companion members.

 We moved from Brandon, Manitoba and established ourselves in Calgary, Alberta on 1st July in service of St. John the Evangelist and the surrounding neighbourhood of Inglewood.
 We are eagerly developing our friendship with the Catholic parish of St. Thomas More in Toronto with whom we enjoy a prayer partnership.
 And of course, we joyfully continue in our ministry of prayer, presence and service.